-In addition, the LOSSAN Agency partners with local transit agencies to offer expanded options for transit connections throughout the LOSSAN Rail corridor.
-This includes coordinating with CaISTA to extend the Pacific Surfliner Transit Transfer Program by an additional year using existing TIRCP funding.
-The program, which was launched in July 2016, provides free connections between the Pacific Surfliner and 11 local transit services from San Luis Obispo to San Diego.
-The LOSSAN Agency also continues to sell both Metro TAP and San Diego MTS Compass cards on each train, making it easier for passengers to connect to the local bus and rail systems in Los Angeles or San Diego.
+In addition, the LOSSAN Agency partners with local transit agencies to offer expanded options for transit connections throughout the LOSSAN rail corridor.
+The LOSSAN Agency recently coordinated with CalSTA to extend the Pacific Surfliner Transit Transfer Program by an additional year using existing TIRCP funding.
+The program, which was launched in July 2016, provides free connections between the Pacific Surfliner and 11 local transit services.
+The LOSSAN Agency also continues to sell both Metro TAP and SDMTS Compass cards on Pacific Surfliner trains, making it easier for passengers to connect to the local bus and rail systems in Los Angeles or San Diego.

-Additionally, there are Amtrak Thruway bus routes managed by the CCJPA and SJJPA that provide connectivity between the Pacific Surfliner and the Capitol Corridor and San Joaquin services.
+Additionally, there are Amtrak Thruway bus routes managed by the CCJPA and SJJPA that provide connectivity between the Pacific Surfliner and the Capitol Corridor and San Joaquins services.